 On the other hand, a lower score indicates you’ve had some difficulties in the past.
 That being said, there will generally still be options.
 Many of them, however, will involve higher interest rates.
 If your business has a new opportunity on hand to double or triple revenue, though, then the higher rates may be worthwhile.

 Getting a business line of credit with no credit check makes this a bit more complicated.
 Because lenders can’t get a reading on your financial history, interest rates may be much higher than normal.

 What’s the Minimum Credit Score for a Business Line of Credit?

 As previously mentioned, getting a business line of credit with no credit check is difficult—but getting funding with a low score isn’t out of the question.
 The minimum credit score for a business line of credit often depends on the lender.

-Banks place a lot of emphasis on your credit score, and generally won’t settle for anything below a 670.
+Banks place a lot of emphasis on your credit score and generally won’t settle for anything below 670.
 You’ll need to prove beyond a shadow of a doubt that your business is the perfect candidate, too.